 This policy (together with our terms of website use and any other documents referred to on it) sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.
-By visiting beyondcollective.agency you are accepting and consenting to the practices described in this policy.
+By visiting beyondcollective.com you are accepting and consenting to the practices described in this policy.

 For the purpose of the Data Protection Act 1998 (the Act), the data controller is The Beyond Marketing Collective Limited of 87 Weston Street, London, SE1 3RS.

 Our nominated representative for the purpose of the Act is Lucy Freedman.